bmfrosty/SimpleBX/README.md

 ## Ability Check

-Ability checks are a d6 roll, modified by ability modifier, with a target of 4.
+Ability checks are a d6 roll, modified by castellan

-## [Inventory]

 Use a slot based inventory

 [There's an interesting one that Gavin Norman](https://cdn.shopify.com/s/files/1/0017/2330/1933/files/Item-Based_Encumbrance_-_Play_Test_v0-2.pdf) put in Carcass Crawler eventually.
-I think I like this one the best of what I've seen.
-[Here's a character sheet for it](https://necroticgnome.com/products/old-school-essentials-purist-character-sheet)
+[Here's a character sheet for it](https://necroticgnome.com/products/old-school-essentials-purist-character-sheet) There's also a version in Dolmenwood, but it hasn't made the rules reference yet.

 ## Combat

-Dolmenwood combat hasn't made it's rules reference yet.

-It's summarized thusly:

-1. Declare Intention to cast spells or to retreat from melee.
+castellanretreat from melee.
 See Below.
 2. Initiative (Each side rolls a d6.
 Higher roll wins.)
-3. Winning Side Acts
+3. Winning Side Acts.
 3a.
 Movement
 3b.
 Missile Attacks
 3c.
 Magic